corkami/collisions/README.md

 **colliding document structure**

-Whether you use UniColl as inline comment or Chosen Prefix in a dummy stream object, the strategy is similar: shuffle objects numbers around, then make Root object point to different objects, so unlike Shattered, this means instant collision of any arbitrary pair of PDF, at document level.
+Whether you use UniColl as inline comment or chosen-prefix in a dummy stream object, the strategy is similar: shuffle objects numbers around, then make Root object point to different objects, so unlike Shattered, this means instant collision of any arbitrary pair of PDF, at document level.

 A useful trick is that [`mutool clean`](https://mupdf.com/docs/manual-mutool-clean.html) output is reliably predictable,